KimLopesBraatz/ListaCompraRest/README.md

 ListaCompraRest uses a number of open source projects to work properly:

-* [Spring Boot] - Spring Boot favors convention over configuration and is designed to get you up and running as quickly as possible.
+* [Spring] - Spring Boot favors convention over configuration and is designed to get you up and running as quickly as possible.
 * [AngularJS] - HTML enhanced for web apps!
 * [Bootstrap] - great UI boilerplate for modern web apps